mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

 1. Clone this repository to your local machine.

-2. Create a secrets directory in the project root and add the following files:
+2. Create a "secrets" directory in the project root and add the following files:
    - aws_access_key_id.txt: Your AWS access key ID.
    - aws_secret_access_key.txt: Your AWS secret access key.
    - database_name.txt: The name of the MySQL database for WordPress.